Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 ## Step 9: Mind Maps — Visualize Complex Ideas

-The Mind Maps page is where Tructivity does something no other student planner does.
+The Mind Maps page is where Tructivity does something no other student planner or a mind map does.

 You can create a mind map manually — tap to add a central concept, build branches, add sub-nodes — and the result is a visual diagram you can share with classmates as an image directly from the app.
 Useful for anyone.
 But the genuinely different capability is the AI import.